wences-sanchez/Knowledge-Base/pages/AWS Certified Cloud Practitioner Exam Guide (highlights).md

 		  These models are represented in the following diagram:

-		  Figure 1.3 – Cloud deployment models #flashcard
+		  Figure 1.3 – Cloud deployment models
 		- -
 		- -
-		- What is a hybrid cloud? #flashcard
+		- What is a hybrid cloud?
 			- This is a combination of IT services deployed both on-premises (and managed solely by your business) and integrated with one or more third-party cloud providers.

 			  Many companies that venture into the public cloud generally start with some form of hybrid model.
 Often, businesses will move/migrate services to the public cloud to reduce CAPEX investment as they opt for a pay-as-you-go model for the consumption of IT services.
 An example of this is where companies may need to increase the number of servers deployed for their applications, and rather than procuring more expensive physical hardware, they can set up network connectivity between on-premises infrastructure and the public cloud provider
 		- -
-	- Chapter 2: Introduction to AWS and the Global Infrastructure
+	- Chapter 2: Introduction to AWS and the Global Infrastructure collapsed:: true
 		- -
 		- Amazon Storage Gateway—This enables users to connect their on-premises storage with Amazon S3, offering different gateway options designed to enable offloading of their storage data to Amazon S3.
 They will continue to have seamless connectivity to that data from their on-premises servers.
 Depending on the configuration option chosen, Amazon Storage Gateway can maintain a small subnet of frequently accessed data locally, with the bulk of that data in Amazon S3, reducing the total storage hardware needed on premises, which leads to lower capital costs.
-Alternatively, if on-premises applications are extremely sensitive to network latency, then the Amazon Storage Gateway service can provide data backup capabilities, with the ability to send snapshots of locally stored data to Amazon S3. #flashcard
+Alternatively, if on-premises applications are extremely sensitive to network latency, then the Amazon Storage Gateway service can provide data backup capabilities, with the ability to send snapshots of locally stored data to Amazon S3.
 		- -
-	- Chapter 13: Management and Governance on AWS
+	- Chapter 13: Management and Governance on AWS collapsed:: true
 		- -
-		- What are the 5 categories that **AWS Trusted Advisor** shows? #flashcard
+		- What are the 5 categories that **AWS Trusted Advisor** shows?
 			- Cost optimization: Performs checks on your resources to identify which ones are underutilized.
 AWS Trusted Advisor will then offer recommendations on where you could reduce your costs.
 For example, Elastic IP addresses are only free if they are attached to a running EC2 instance.
 AWS charges you an hourly fee for provisioning Elastic IP addresses if they are not being consumed, that is, not attached to any instance, or attached to an instance that is in a stopped state.
 			  Performance: Offers recommendations on where you can improve the responsiveness of your applications.
 For example, if you are using a gp2 EBS volume type for an EC2 instance that seems to be heavily utilized, it can recommend you an upgrade to an io1 EBS volume, which will improve performance.
 			  Security: Reports on any resources that have not been configured in accordance with security best practices.
 For example, if you have not configured MFA on the root account, then AWS will highlight this as a potential security risk and recommend that you configure MFA.